BiffBish/Echo-Combat-API-Rewrite/README.md

 - `shield`

 #### `owner`
-the playerID of the owner/sender of this entity
+The playerID of the owner/sender of this entity

 #### `object.position`
 The position of the entity